 A great benefit of this setup is that our primary account is linked to the ‘Gmail’ app on our iPhones, which means it sends us notifications when new emails arrive.
 The other account uses the standard iPhone ‘Mail’ app and only shows us our emails when we choose to check the inbox, or when we have some downtime.

 Be efficient – clear that inbox!

-Glance at your inbox and work out which messages you want to read, delete, answer or save for later.
-We love using Gmail’s new tabs, labelled ‘primary’, ‘social’, ‘promotions’, ‘updates’ and ‘forums’.
+We love using Gmail’s tabs, labelled ‘primary’, ‘social’, ‘promotions’, ‘updates’ and ‘forums’.
 By using these tabs, you can drag your emails into categories, keeping your primary inbox nice and clean.
 To set it up go to ‘Settings’, then ‘Labels’ then adjust them under ‘Categories’.

 a.
 To create a filter;

 Click on the grey arrow in the search field.
 A pull-down screen will appear, where you can enter your filter criteria.
-Once you’ve entered your terms, click ‘create filter with this search’ and select the action you’d like Google to take for these emails.
 Use filters together with labels to become a Gmail power user!
 For example, you can attach a ‘Pre-op Forms’ label to any email that contains the words “Please find below a patient’s pre-op health questionnaire from your profile page on Anaesthetic Group”.
 By doing so, you will be able to quickly view any new pre-op forms without needing to dig them out first.

 b.
 Sort Invoices;